marconetto/azadventures/chapter11/README.md

 ##### 1.1 Go to market place and search for cyclecloud

-select version 8.4
+Select cyclecloud version 8.4

-username can be kept azureuser select generate new ssh key pair or provide existing one in network tab select no public ip address (None) in management tab enable system assigned managed identity
+Username can be kept azureuser

+Select generate new ssh key pair or provide existing one

+Select no public ip address (None) in network tab

+Enable system assigned managed identity in management tab

 ##### 1.2 Peer vnet